websanco/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/ab-testing/reviewing-ab-test-results-and-publishing-test-variants.md

         ![Review A/B Test Results from the A/B Test panel](reviewing-ab-test-results-and-publishing-test-variants/images/01.png)

-1. From the Variants section, you can:
+1. From the Variants section, you can

     - *Publish* the winning Variant, which is highlighted with the check mark.
     - *Publish* a non-winning variant.